MichelzZzZ/Pornscript/README.md

 # Hello world

 To start your way around pornscript. download the "pornscript.jar" file.
-You also want to make sure you hava Java 17 ( or newer ) installed and setup.
+You also want to make sure you have Java 17 ( or newer ) installed and setup.

 ![capture1](https://user-images.githubusercontent.com/109735783/185615388-21d03cc0-edfd-4449-b6cb-95bc1d137890.PNG)